 - Asks questions or presents an alternative perspective that you might not have considered; in the case of a blog, this feedback might be an excellent follow-up for a new post

-To be a good writer, one must write concisely manner (see prior post on taking the time to write shorter copy).
+To be a good writer, one must write in a concise manner (see my prior post on taking the time to write shorter copy).
 A great way to achieve this objective is to work with an editor.
 It’s easy to fall into the trap of writing about a topic you are familiar with and forgetting to take into account that your audience may be just learning about this topic for the first time.